starsharp06sharp/Zlasker/README.md

 ##Zlasker
 A simple single user blog system from flaskr.

+You can put your username and password in `./zlasker/settings.py`

 You can create database by the command below:
 ```bash
 $ ./create_table.py [--drop]